39-17-1316. Sales; requirements; background check

 (2) The burden of proving the legality of any transaction or transfer under this subsection (l) is upon the transferor.

-(m) The director of the Tennessee bureau of investigation is authorized to make and issue all rules and regulations necessary to carry out the provisions of this section.
+(m) The director of the Tennessee bureau of investigation is authorized to make and issue all rules and regulations necessary to carry out this section.

 (n) In addition to the other grounds for denial, the bureau shall deny the transfer of a firearm if the background check reveals information indicating that the purchaser has been charged with a crime for which the purchaser, if convicted, would be prohibited under state or federal law from purchasing, receiving, or possessing a firearm; and, either there has been no final disposition of the case, or the final disposition is not noted.